 \begin{thm}{Proposition} Any co-Lipschitz map is open and surjective. \end{thm}

-In other words, the $\Lip$-co-Lipschitz maps can be considered as a quantitative version of open maps.
-By that reason they also called $\Lip$-open \cite{BGP}.
-Also, be aware that some authors, refer to our $\Lip$-co-Lipschitz maps as to $\tfrac1\Lip$-co-Lipschitz.
+In other words, $\Lip$-co-Lipschitz maps can be considered as a quantitative version of open maps.
+For that reason they are also called $\Lip$-open \cite{burago-gromov-perelman}.
+Also, be aware that some authors refer to our $\Lip$-co-Lipschitz maps as $\tfrac1\Lip$-co-Lipschitz.